 - Lusha – A tool that enriches contact details and helps find accurate emails.

-Most of these tools also offer email verification, which ensures that the emails I collect are accurate and active.
+Most of these tools also offer email verification, ensuring the emails I collect are accurate and active.
 This helps reduce bounce rates and ensures my cold emails land in the right inbox.

-While finding the right person to target takes effort, finding their email address is straightforward with the power of Clay and its integrated APIs.
+While finding the right person to target takes effort, finding their email address is straightforward using Clay and its integrated APIs.
 Once I have the email addresses, I’m ready to move on to crafting and sending the perfect cold email.

 Most people never click links in cold emails.
 That’s just the reality.

-When someone receives an unsolicited email, their first move isn’t to click a link—it’s to check who’s sending it.
+When someone receives an unsolicited email, their first move isn’t to click a link; it’s to check who sent it.
 Instead of clicking a link in the email copy, the recipient copy-pastes the sender’s email address domain into their browser to see if it looks legit.
 That’s how trust is built.

 The Hidden Danger: Your Real Domain Can Get Blacklisted